svlada/svlada.github.io/posts/require-js-dependency-management-part1.md

 With RequireJS you can import and use external dependencies inside your module.
 We are going to use this feature to achieve prototypal inheritance in RequireJS.

-Category is collection of our Items. `[webapp/js/app/category/category.js]`
+Category is collection of our Items: `[webapp/js/app/category/category.js]`.

 ```js
  "use strict";